nmandery/rout3serv/README.md

 # Contents

 * H3-grid based [Routing server](crates/rout3serv/README.md) with GRPC-API and dataframe integration.
+See link for a list of features.
 * For all libraries see crates directory

 # License